Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Methodology

 where $\lambda\in [0,1]$ is a hyper-parameter to adjust the weight of the $Loss_{Ref}$ during training.

-Benefited from the such strategy, our model as \textbf{ProVP-Ref} can learn a more generalizable representation from pre-trained feature distribution.
-Moreover, by relieving the logits restriction in \cite{ProGrad}, our model would be less affected by the conflict pre-trained knowledge and still adaptable in the downstream task where exists large domain shifts.
+By employing $Loss_{Ref}$ to align the refined features with prompts to the pre-trained distribution, the encoded image embeddings from the tuned image encoder $f_p(\cdot)$ become more recognizable to the text encoder.
+Consequently, our method can yield prediction results that could be more akin to the zero-shot CLIP, and the release of the strict constraints on the predicted logits allows contrastive feature re-formation to operate more flexibly when conflicts arise between the pre-trained predictions and the downstream ground truth.
+Benefiting from this strategy, our model as \textbf{ProVP-Ref} can learn a more generalizable representation from pre-trained feature distribution.
+Moreover, our model would be less affected by the conflict of pre-trained knowledge and still adaptable in the downstream task where exists large domain shifts.